-Growth Income Investment Performance - 2020
+Growth Income Investment Performance - 2024

 Growth income performance relates to growth in the value of the investment portfolio, but the gain has not been received since the investment was not liquidated or did not mature.
-The following table displays the market growth in the County's investment portfolio between December 31, 2019 and December 31, 2020:
+The following table displays the market growth in the County's investment portfolio between December 31, 2023 and December 31, 2024:

-Table 2 - Growth Income Investment Performance
+Table 2 - Market Growth Investment Performance

-2020 - Market Growth 2019 - Market Growth Investment Type Portfolio Balance (million) Market Value Balance (million) Market Growth (million) Market Return at December 31, 2020 WAYM Recorded Portfolio Balance (million) Market Value Balance (million) Market Growth (million) Market Return at December 31, 2019 WAYM Recorded Growth/Equity Investments \$ 92.00 \$ 95.24 \$ 3.24 3.52% 4.00% \$ 92.00 \$ 105.45 \$ 13.45 14.62% 5.83%
+2024 - Market Growth 2023 - Market Growth Investment Type Portfolio Balance (million) Market Value Balance (million) Market Growth (million) Market Return at Dec 31, 2024 WAYM Recorded Portfolio Balance (million) Market Value Balance (million) Market Growth (million) Market Return at Dec 31, 2024 WAYM Recorded Growth/Equity Investments \$105.70 \$118.72 \$13.02 12.32% 4.00% \$105.70 \$116.34 \$10.64 10.07% 4.0%

-\WAYM=Weighted Average Yield to Maturity
+\WAYM = Weighted Average Yield to Maturity

-Table 2 provides details regarding the 2020 and 2019 performance of Growth Income Investment portfolio.
+Table 2 provides details regarding the 2024 and 2023 performance of Growth Income Investment portfolio.
 The table provides a comparison of Market Growth and the Weighted Average Yield to Maturity (WAYM).
 The growth portfolio can be affected positively and negatively from market conditions.
-As you can see above, though the market was significantly impacted by the Covid-19 pandemic, by the end of 2020 the market did experience a modest increase.
+As you can see above, market values in 2024 are currently above growth holdings, and are slightly improved from 2023.
+As you will read below, the County's Investment Manager recommended two liquidations in 2024, on the premise that reinvestment participation rate opportunities were advantageous.

 The Market Growth above reflects investment value increases as of December 31st.
 As previously mentioned, a substantial portion of the invested funds will not generate income until maturity or sold, it is important to recognize these changes in value over the life of the investment.
 Realized and unrealized gains or losses are based on the difference between the cost (book) and market value (current market price) of securities at any point in time.
+In January 2023, upon review by the Investment Committee and with the assistance/advice of the County's Investment Manager, the County liquidated one growth investment Principal Protected Note with a principal of \$10M, and reinvested the principal into one new seven-year growth investment, leaving the overall growth portfolio balance constant.
+The realized return from this liquidation is shown in Table 3 below: